 * Capacity is limited.
 Advance reservations required at most farms and time slots sell out in advance.

 * Be prepared for lots of walking in uneven, possibly muddy terrain.
-Boots, layers and baby carriers instead of strollers.
+Think boots, layers and baby carriers instead of strollers.

 * Bring cash, lots of it.
 Most farms don't take credit cards and all the food and activities add up quickly.
 If you're just there for the apples, make sure your kids know that in advance.

 * Call or check the farm's website to confirm apples (sometimes they are picked out) and activities are available.

 Choose from tons of apple varieties at a 120-acre family farm with lots of agritainment.

 * Extensive outdoor activities for kids include a hayride, a giant corn maze, big slide, kids corral playground, and nature trails.
 Pony rides on Sundays.

 * Try a Ninja Warrior inspired Wild Apple Obstacle Course made from repurposed farm equipment.
 Jump on the Big Apple Bounce air pillow with a beautiful view of the Mohonk Mountains.
 Ride a cow train, feed farm animals and fish in a pond ($3).
 Prospect at Gem Mining ($7) located near the Rubber Duck Derby and nature trails entrances.

 * Fresh, farm-to-table food available including housemade butternut squash soup.
 Shop a large selection of gifts and farm to table treats.